Drinking Water Quality: What You Need to Know

 Know that the presence of one or more of these contaminants in your water does not indicate an automatic health risk.
 But, they are not to be taken lightly.

+In conclusion, you do not want to neglect your drinking water.
 If you are concerned about your water quality, the first step is to contact your local Culligan expert to get it tested.

-After completing a water test, your local expert will help you understand what contaminants are present in your water and whether they pose a threat to your health.
+After completing a water test, your local expert will help you understand what contaminants are present in your water.
+And whether they pose a threat to your health.

 If you decide to treat your water, Culligan offers customized solutions to fit your lifestyle, goals and budget.
 Options include a whole home filtration system, reverse osmosis drinking water system, bottled water, bottle-free water dispensers and more.